biocore/emp/data/metabolomics/README.md

 - **CSI:FingerID**: Putative structure annotation (column prefix: `CSI_`).
 - **CANOPUS**: Putative chemical class annotation (column prefix: `CAN_`).

-The notebook used to the concatenate the annotations is available at [https://github.com/lfnothias/emp_metabolomics](https://github.com/lfnothias/emp_metabolomics).
+The notebooks used to prepare the feature metadata are available at [https://github.com/lfnothias/emp_metabolomics](https://github.com/lfnothias/emp_metabolomics).

 ### Some insight on how to use these annotations